 She has authored three books: “The Balloonists,” “Notes from No Man’s Land” and “On Immunity: An Inoculation,” her essays have also appeared in The Believer, Harper’s and The New York Times Magazine.

-She will work with students in their English classes during her three days on campus on a variety of non-fiction writing workshops and discussions of essays from "Notes from No Man's Land" on both content and process.
+She worked with students in their English classes during her three days on campus on a variety of non-fiction writing workshops and discussions of essays from "Notes from No Man's Land" on both content and process.

 Ambassador Caroline Kennedy — February 1 & 2, 2018